Back to Work: Functional Furniture for Home and Shop

 January 14-17, 2021

 “Back to work!”
-Whether as a welcome invitation in a post-quarantine world or as a timeless admonition to stay on task, we all know that sentiment well.
+Whether you are back in your regular workplace, or working from home, we all know this sentiment well.
 Work, in the 18th century, took many forms from gentry avocations to the daily vocations and labors of most people regardless of race, gender or age.
-At this year’s conference, we will explore furnishings, fixtures, and tools designed for work at home and in the shop.
+At this year’s conference, we invite you to join us virtually as we explore furnishings, fixtures, and tools designed for work at home and in the shop.
+Catch livestreamed and on-demand lectures and demonstrations, interact virtually with speakers and other attendees, and enjoy exclusive looks at furniture and places rarely explored by the public, all from the comfort of your own home—or shop!

 Christopher Schwarz, renowned woodworker, author, and founder of Lost Art Press, joins us to explore period work holding techniques drawn from years of research into historical workbenches.
 He will also demonstrate techniques used for building the staked seating furniture that is nearly ubiquitous in images of early work environments.
 From out of the shop and into the home, Bob Van Dyke (woodworker, teacher, and founder of the Connecticut Valley School of Woodworking) will guide attendees through the construction and decoration of a Federal era lady’s work table for needlecrafts.
 Colonial Williamsburg’s master cabinetmaker, Bill Pavlak, demonstrates a mahogany writing table with a ratcheting top and a drawer that includes its own ratcheting writing surface - the perfect piece for writing, reading, and drawing.
 Apprentice cabinetmakers John Peeler and Jeremy Tritchler will straddle the line of fine furniture and workaday utility with an intricate mahogany apothecary’s chest from the London shop of Philip Bell.